Materials and Design

 We have reviewed every material used in our Own Brand packaging and as a result of our review and consultation process with our suppliers, we have developed a preferred material list for our product packaging.
 The materials on the list are already easily recycled and can be made from recycled content.
 Examples include PET plastics, PP plastics for non-food applications, metal, glass and sustainably sourced wood, board and paper.

 We have also identified those that are not easily recycled and most harmful to the environment, such as PVC and polystyrene (sometimes used for yoghurt pots), PLA (polylactic acid - which can be found in films and bags) and rigid water soluble bio plastics.

 We have committed to fully remove these hard to recycle materials from our Own Brand packaging in the UK by the end of 2019, and are working with our suppliers to find alternatives.

 reduction in packaging weight per unit sold since 2007 (UK)

 Hard to recycle materials removed from Own Brand packaging (UK)

 Our organic bagged prepared salads are now made from Polyethylene (Polythene).
+In addition, the plastic packaging for our onions has also changed from Polypropylene (PP) to Polyethylene (PE).
+As a result, this means that 102 tonnes of non-recyclable film used to package the onions will move to recyclable film per year.
 PE film can be recycled into our 10p Bags for Life that are made from 94% recycled plastic.
 Recycled PE can also make long-life products such as park benches, bollards and waste bins.